mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 Port Control Protocol (PCP), described in {{RFC6887}}, defines mechanism to do packet forwarding for different types of IPv4/Ipv6 Network Address Translators (NAT) or firewall.
 The usual deployment on PCP include Carrier-Grade NAT (CGN), Customer Permisis Equipment (CPE) and as well as residential NATs.
 Hence, the discovery of QUIC-based proxy can also be realized via PCP implementations.

-PCP allows options tobe included in the PCP request and response header.
+PCP allows options to be included in the PCP request and response header.
 The QUIC-based proxy information can be included in the response header as options.
-As {{RFC6887}} describes the client receiving the options that is dont understand should ignore them.
+As {{RFC6887}} describes, the client will ignore any options that it does not understand.

-A PCP option with QUIC-based proxy information is speficied below -
+A PCP option with QUIC-based proxy information is speficied below.

 ~~~~~
       0                   1                   2                   3